joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 BACKUP PLAN: Research on psychology and humanoid behavior.
 No real mechanical goal, but could blossom into a friendship with Baern Frostbeard at the Wizard's College.

 Week 1 - Found and bought the Rapier of Warning
-Week 2
-Week 3
-Week 4
+Week 2 - Attempt to transcribe the runes of the teleportation circle - failed Week 3 - Research into human condition.
+Making friends with Baern Week 4 - Attempt to transcribe the runes of the teleportation circle - success

 ## Fran - Training
 Wants to gain proficiency in Vehicles (Sailing).